-Jane is currently co-leading a performance project Testing Ground towards performance on Saturday 18th November at Conway Hall with The Conway Collective.
+Jane co-led a performance project Testing Ground towards performance on Saturday 18th November 2017 at Conway Hall with The Conway Collective.

-A sharing of work developed over four weeks of workshops and responding to the many ideas resonating throughout the fabric of Conway Hall, the home of innovative thinking and culture creation throughout the Modern era.
+We started considering european flags – do they bind or blind us? or are they for the bin? towards a sharing of experimental performance ideas developed over four weeks of workshops and responding to the history of ideas resonating throughout the fabric of Conway Hall, a home of modern innovative thinking and culture creation.

 Directed by Luke Dixon and Jane Turner exploring techniques and ideas that draw on games, flocking, science, gender representations, tango, art, and storytelling.